miklevin/MikeLev.in/_posts/2025-01-07-finding-focus-and-flow-in-the-age-of-ai.md

 The whole point of the pipeline is to focus.
 It promotes linear procedures and prescribed workflows.
-We bottle-up best-practices and grab you by the scruff of the neck and lead you along the righteous path to carry them out, no muss no fuss, no decision fatigue, not cognitive overload or paralysis through analysis.
+We bottle-up best-practices and grab you by the scruff of the neck and lead you along the righteous path to carry them out, no muss no fuss, no decision fatigue, no cognitive overload or paralysis through analysis.
 Just Step 1, Step 2, Step 3...
 Continue until done.

 ## Switching Contexts